 Given such a bug report, we often end up in iterations between the developer and the reporter.
 By an exchange of questions and answers, a clearer picture of the bug and its triggering context will eventually emerge.
 If the developer still does not succeed in recreating the bug, the final result is that the bug is marked as “unconfirmed” or “works for me” or “invalid” and never resolved.

 For embedded systems, reporting a bug is even more complicated than for desktop software.
 In addition to the issues related to the software configuration, the hardware configuration also enters into the list of possible variables – including configurations like clock speed, jumper switches, neighbors in the network, attached specialized hardware, and similar things which are not obviously part of a bug report or easy to replicate.
-With a Simics virtual platform checkpoint, the hardware configuration is also of the package.
+With a Simics virtual platform checkpoint, the hardware configuration is also part of the package.
 The checkpoint will contain the complete hardware and software configuration when the bug triggered, making describing the state very easy.

 The reproduction of a bug is also facilitated by a virtual platform.
 Since a virtual platform should be deterministic, running from a checkpoint of a state just prior to a bug triggering should reproduce the bug.
 Always, and every time.
 The reproduction aspect is particularly interesting for the very complex systems being built today.
 If you take a multiple-board, multiple-SoC, multicore system and manage to make it run the same way twice even in a controlled lab, you are very lucky.
 Parallel bugs are notoriously hard to reproduce, but with a checkpoint and a deterministic virtual platform, reproduction is trivial – even in a lab on the other side of the world.